NIPE-SYSTEMS/css3-flexbox/README.md

 This CSS file is a modified version of the layout capabilities in the javascript library [Polymer](https://www.polymer-project.org) (Version <= 0.5) from Google.

+It provides flexible horizontal and vertical layout with CSS3 flexboxes.

 The example images are screenshots taken from [https://www.polymer-project.org/0.5/docs/polymer/layout-attrs.html](https://www.polymer-project.org/0.5/docs/polymer/layout-attrs.html).

 # Horizontal and vertical layout